RamonBonte/Start_PQI_RDP/README.md

 This .bat file will allow you to open existing Progenesis QI experiments and make and license new experiments with the dongle.

 ## Prerequisites
-- Progenesis QI with a dongle on a remote pc (Tested with Progenesis V2.4 & Windows 10 PRO (build))
+- Progenesis QI with a dongle on a remote pc (Tested with Progenesis V2.4 & Windows 10 Pro (build 1903))
 - Administrator rights on the remote pc
 - Your current RDP session id